valeIT/valeIT.github.io/_posts/2012-03-25-web-browser-battle.markdown

 [NetApplications][3] | April 2010 - February 2012 (it's the last month available)

-One thing is clear: Internet Explorer is still the top browser, but it's been constantly losing marketshare for years, now it's around 50% (at 49% for statcounter and at 54% from netapplication).
-Google chrome keeps growing, but seems uncertain if it has reached the second spot or it's still the 3rd one.
+One thing is clear: Internet Explorer is still the top browser, but it's been constantly losing market share for years, now it's around 50% (at 49% for StatCounter and at 54% from net application).
+Google chrome keeps growing but seems uncertain if it has reached the second spot or it's still the 3rd one.
 Firefox is slowing decreasing.
 Safari is growing very slowly.
-The others are almost irrilevant.
+The others are almost irrelevant.

 **The Future**

-My prediction for the future is that chrome will keep his path (even reaching the top spot soon if it keep its ratio of growt stable), firefox and safari will be fairly stable.
-The big "unknown" is Internet Explorer, we'll have to wait a bit til we would see how the microsoft bet on windows 8 goes.
+My prediction for the future is that chrome will keep his path (even reaching the top spot soon if it keeps its ratio of growth stable), firefox and safari will be fairly stable.
+The big "unknown" is Internet Explorer, we'll have to wait a bit until we would see how the Microsoft bet on Windows 8 goes.
 I have a good feeling though.

-_Update: A part 2 is coming..._
+_Update: Part 2 is coming..._

 [0]: http://www.theverge.com/2012/3/2/2838878/browser-market-share-feb-2012-chrome-internet-explorer-firefox